HD Hyundai Heavy Industries: Businesses

 On 11 July 2024, Hyundai Heavy Industries became the first Korean shipbuilder to sign a master ship repair agreement (MSRA) with Naval Supply Systems Command (NAVSUP), qualifying to participate in the U.S. Navy's MRO business.
+The company has a partnership with Capital Product Partners to create four specialized ships with equipment for ocean-based carbon capture and storage to be delivered in 2025 and 2026 and at a cost of $300 million.

 The company built the launch pad system for South Korea's rocket Naro-1 (KSLV-I) in 2013.
 It later manufactured the Nuri (KSLV-II) launch pad.